0800 015 2568

 How the risk of flooding could affect your house purchase.

 One in six homes in Britain are at risk of flooding, and it is not just properties close to rivers or the sea that can flood.
 Over three million homes are susceptible to flooding from surface water or from blocked drains and overflowing sewers.

-Sam Reid, residential property expert with Rundlewalker Solicitors in Exeter looks at some of the implications and explains how your conveyancer can help.
+Richard Chadwick, residential property expert with Rundlewalker Solicitors in Exeter looks at some of the implications and explains how your conveyancer can help.

 The importance of establishing the flood risk

 If you are buying a house it is a good idea to consider the risk of flooding at an early stage.
 A high flood risk could affect your enjoyment of your new home and will have an impact on the cost of insurance and your ability to obtain a mortgage.

 You should also consider the possible impact when you come to sell.
 That picturesque cottage by the water’s edge may be your dream home and you may be willing to accept the risk of it flooding, particularly if you can get insurance cover.
 However, a history of flooding or high insurance premiums could deter prospective purchasers in the future.